-Every year the Nightshelter needs to raise over £300,000 to continue to provide our current service, so any amount, big or small, is gratefully received.
+Every year The Winchester Beacon needs to raise over £300,000 to continue to provide our current service, so any amount, big or small, is gratefully received.

 Fundraising not only generates vital income for us but helps to raise our profile too – the more imaginative your fundraising idea the better!
-Here are some recent examples of how people have supported the Nightshelter:
+Here are some recent examples of how people have supported The Winchester Beacon:

 Fruits of Fulflood